zoltan-dulac/html5Forms.js/README.txt

 http://www.useragentman.com/blog/2010/07/27/cross-browser-html5-forms-using-modernizr-webforms2-and-html5widgets/
 http://www.useragentman.com/blog/2012/05/14/cross-browser-styling-of-html5-forms-even-in-older-browsers/

 Note that this package was originally released in 2010 as html5Widgets, and was renamed to a more accurate and descriptive name.
+Also note that the version of webforms2 that is included in this package does not include support for the depricated repetition module -- it will be put back in as a separate module at a later date.